Unlawful Activities (Prevention) Act: History

 This last Amendment was enacted after POTA was withdrawn by the Parliament.
 However, in the Amendment Act in 2004, most of provisions of POTA were re-incorporated.
 In 2008, after Mumbai attacks, it was further strengthened.
 The most recent amendment has been done in 2019.
 According to the statement of objects and reasons, the Bill amends the Unlawful Activities (Prevention) Act, 1967 to make it more effective in preventing unlawful activities, and meet commitments made at the Financial Action Task Force (an intergovernmental organization to combat money laundering and terrorism financing).
 In July 2019, the ambit of UAPA was expanded.
 It was amended allowing the government to designate an individual as a terrorist without trial.
 The previous versions of the Bill allowed for only groups to be designated as terrorists.

 In a ruling passed on 1 February 2021, the Supreme Court of India ruled that bail could be granted to accused if the right to speedy trial was violated.
+In another significant judgement in 2023, the Supreme Court ruled that "membership of an unlawful organisation" constituted an offence under UAPA.